HisashiENDO/2021_Bioinformatics_Lecture_14/README.md

-# 14th Bioinformatics Lecture materials in 2021
+# 14th Bioinformatics Lecture materials

 Code and data used in 14th Bioinformatics Lecture by Hisashi Endo (July 20, 2021).